-A native of Buffalo, New York, my first experience with music was at the age of 5, when my father taught me how to read music and play a small accordion.
-I found a niche with the clarinet in the fourth grade and added the tenor sax in high school, participating in school ensembles and interscholastic competitions along the way.
+A native of Buffalo, New York, Fred's first experience with music was at the age of 5, when his father taught him how to read music and play a small accordion.
+He found a niche with the clarinet in the fourth grade and added the tenor sax in high school, participating in school ensembles and interscholastic competitions along the way.

-Later, music went on hold as I earned degrees from Canisius College, McGeorge School of Law, and Notre Dame Law School, and also completed a career in law and 20 years of active duty in the US Air Force -- which took me to places around the country and throughout the world.
-After retiring from the Air Force (2008), I got back into music and performed regularly with a couple of big bands in the St Louis metropolitan area.
+Later, music went on hold as he earned degrees from Canisius College, McGeorge School of Law, and Notre Dame Law School.
+He also attended Buffalo State College for one year and was a member of the men's bowling team that captured the 1984 National Collegiate Championship.
+He later completed a career in law and 20 years of active duty in the US Air Force -- which took him to places around the country and throughout the world.
+After retiring from the Air Force (2008), he got back into music and performed regularly with a couple of big bands in the St Louis metropolitan area.

-Since 2013, the alto, soprano, and sopranino saxes have been added to the mix, and in 2016 my wife (Debbie, a retired USAF nurse) and I relocated to Rockledge, Florida -- where I've been performing regularly as a soloist at public and private events/venues.
-I also play soprano sax and bass guitar in my church's weekly music liturgy, and learning the 5-string banjo is my latest musical endeavor.
+Since 2013, the alto, soprano, and sopranino saxes have been added to the mix, and in 2016 he and his wife (Debbie, a retired USAF nurse) relocated to Rockledge, Florida -- where he has been performing regularly as a soloist at public and private events.

 He started the bass guitar in 2022 and plays soprano sax and bass regularly in his church's weekly music liturgy.
 Learning the 5-string banjo is his latest musical endeavor, and he enjoys playing bass and banjo in bluegrass jams.